isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-Starting with Kea version 2.5.8, this parsing is extended to silently ignore FQDN (81) options with some invalid domain names, and starting with Kea version 3.1.9 with invalid flags (i.e. 'S" and 'N' flags set to 1).
+Starting with Kea version 2.5.8, this parsing is extended to silently ignore FQDN (81) options with some invalid domain names, and starting with Kea version 3.1.9 to fix invalid flags, i.e. when 'S' and 'N' flags set to 1 the 'N' flag is reset to 0 for compatibility with ISC DHCP behavior.

 Ignore DHCP Server Identifier
 -----------------------------